 One of the purposes of this blog has been to help people understand and experience what life is like living in the south of France.
 We have sought to describe many of the cultural differences and life experiences that we have had since we moved here twelve years ago with three kids in tow.
 We have enjoyed writing about many of the area festivities that we have seen, the local wildlife that we have encountered, and the thrill of experiencing God’s Creation with all the diversity that fills it.

 However, there is one event that we continually experience here in our “field” that we have deliberately chosen not to focus the spotlight on.
 It has not been for the lack of words, or even for the lack of material that we haven’t expressed these occasions.
 Actually, it has been because … frankly, sometimes it just hurts too much.
-But in order to paint the fullest picture of life here “in the fields,” we thought that it might be necessary to take you out “into our field” and not shield you from some of the hurts that we regularly feel.
+But in order to paint the fullest picture of life here “in the fields,” we thought that it might be necessary to take you out “in our field” and not shield you from some of the hurts that we regularly feel.
 So in order to get the true experience, we invite you to take off your shoes with us and virtually walk through the dirt & rough stones and feel the various emotions that come along with our walk.

 It’s true that the vineyards in our area are just so beautiful.
 Even Thomas Jefferson, America’s third president, enjoyed the fruit of these vineyards as he served as Minister to France back in the 1780’s.
 In his personal wine cellar at his home in Monticello, there is reported to have been many wines from our area.